07587 134589

 Chimney cleaning in Rusthall

-I charge £60 for a standard brush sweep for a wood burner or open fire.
+I charge from £60 (March-August) and from £70 (September-February) for a standard brush sweep for a wood burner or open fire.
 This chimney cleaning price includes the full chimney sweep, the fire and CO risk assessment, a chimney smoke test and an official Certificate of Chimney Sweeping useful for household insurance.

 I am licensed and insured to sweep all kinds of chimneys, flues fireplaces and stoves.
 This includes Aga flues, Multi fuel stoves, Jetmaster fire, Rayburn, Inglenook, Parkray, Gas Fire and Oil Fired Boilers.